udvale/ChatRoom-App/README.md

-# Computer Networks Project
-A text based multiplayer Hangman game utilizing a TCP connection with multithreading.
-Allows two clients to connect with a server and play hangman together by alternating who is picking the word and who is guessing what the word is.
+# TCP Hangman Game
+TCP Hangman Game is a text-based multiplayer Hangman game that uses TCP connections and multithreading to offer an interactive and engaging experience.
+This project demonstrates the principles of network programming by allowing two clients to compete in a classic game of Hangman, with the server managing communication and game logic.

 ## About
-This Hangman game supports two clients who will alternate picking and guessing the word.
-The program facilitates the game by keeping track of the rounds and number of guesses and switches user roles when one of the players has one the round.
-Note that the server can handle multiple games of Hangman at a time.
-To add another game, simply run Client.java in two additional terminals.
+In the TCP Hangman Game, two players connect to a server and alternate between selecting and guessing words.
+The server manages multiple concurrent games, ensuring smooth gameplay and role-switching for each round.
+Key features include:
+- **Multithreading Support**: Multiple games can run concurrently without overlap.
+- **TCP Protocol**: Reliable communication between clients and the server.
+- **Dynamic Gameplay**: Players alternate roles, and rounds are tracked independently.

 ## Installation
+To set up and run the TCP Hangman Game, follow these steps:
+### Prerequisites
+- Ensure JDK 21 and JRE are installed.
+### Setup and Execution
-1. Clone the repository
+1. Clone the repository:
 ```sh
 git clone https://github.com/udvale/Hangman-Game.git
 ```
-2. Navigate to the project directory
+2. Navigate to the project directory:
 ```sh
 cd src
 ```
-4. Compile and run the server
+4. Compile and run the server:
 ```sh
 javac *.java
 java Server.java
 ```
-5. Run two Clients in separate terminals
+5. Open Two Terminals to Run Clients: <br>
+In each terminal execute:
 ```sh
 java Client.java <SERVER_IP_ADDRESS> <PORT>
 ```
+## Usage
+This project was developed as part of the Comp352 - Computer Networks course at Dickinson College.
+It serves as an educational tool to demonstrate the practical application of network programming concepts such as TCP communication, concurrency through multithreading, and the design of distributed systems.